ai-systems-today/ai-systems.today.github.io/content/docs/development/index.md

 ### Our Custom AI Development Process:

-At AI Systems Today, we follow a structured development process to ensure the delivery of high-quality, purpose-built AI solutions.
+At AI SYSTEMS TODAY, we follow a structured development process to ensure the delivery of high-quality, purpose-built AI solutions.

 1. **Requirements Gathering:**In-depth analysis of your business needs and challenges.
 We work closely with your teams to understand current workflows and pain points.